symfony/symfony-docs/book/internals/kernel.rst

 chain of Event notifications (see the next section for more information about each Event):

-1. Before doing anything else, the ``onCoreRequest`` event is notified -- if one of the listener returns a ``Response``, it jumps to step 8 directly;
+1. Before doing anything else, the ``core.request`` event is notified -- if one of the listener returns a ``Response``, it jumps to step 8 directly;

 2. The Resolver is called to determine the Controller to execute;

-3. Listeners of the ``onCoreController`` event can now manipulate the Controller callable the way they want (change it, wrap it, ...);
+3. Listeners of the ``core.response`` event can now manipulate the Controller callable the way they want (change it, wrap it, ...);

 4. The Kernel checks that the Controller is actually a valid PHP callable;